 I like to put things in context, and if you were sitting in front of me right now, we’d be having a chat about several factors that influence the elasticity of your hair.

-If you are wondering how you can apply that to your hair, I’m going to share 3 Real Hair Stories with you.
+If you’re wondering how you can apply that to your hair, I’ll share 3 Real Hair Stories with you.

 Each of these customers came to me with hair problems related to low elasticity.
-I’ve changed the names to protect their privacy.
+I’ve changed the names to respect their privacy.